JustSid/Firedrake/README.md

   * grub-rescue-pc
   * xorriso

-You also need to mark the `/boot/CreateImage.sh` script as executable by running `chmod +x ./boot/CreateImage.sh`.

 ### Building
 To make a complete build of Firedrake, you only need to run `make`, which will compile the kernel as well as all default libraries and programs.
 If you want to create a bootable ISO file, you need to run the `make install` target.
 You can also run the `help` target which prints a list of targets that are available together with a description of what they do.

-## Executing
+## Running
 If you want to run Firedrake but don't want to reboot your PC for it, you can use an emulator.
-Firedrake has been tested in `qemu` and `VMWare Fusion`, but should also run in `Virtual Box`, `Bochs` and almost every other emulator which emulates a x86 CPU and a PC BIOS.
+Firedrake has been tested using `qemu` and `VMWare Fusion`, but should also run in `Virtual Box`, `Bochs` and almost every other emulator which emulates a x86 CPU and a PC BIOS.
+If you run it on real hardware and it turns your computer into a sentient killer machine, I'll be happy to sign autographs on request, but I'm not responsible for any damage the killer machine does!

 ## License
 Firedrake is released under the permissive MIT license.
 For more informations, please read the [LICENSE](LICENSE.md) file.